xinzhuma/patchnet/README.md

 ### Contact

-If you have any question about this project, please feel free to contact xima0693@uni.sydney.edu.au.
+If you have any question about this project, please feel free to contact xinzhu.ma@sydney.edu.au.